KlasMvW/typesafe_units/README.md

 The aim of TU is to be

+* compliant to definitions and guides of official bodies.
+For SI units, TU aims for compliance with the definitions issued by Bureau Interbational des Poids et Mesures (BIPM).
+See [link](https://www.bipm.org/documents/20126/41483022/SI-Brochure-9.pdf) for details.
 * (type)safe
-  Easy to use
+* easy to use
-  Explicit before implicit
-* compliant to definitions and guides of official bodies: NIST, CIPM TU will not define units that are label as 'unacceptable' by NIST or other official bodies.
+* light weight

 ## License